-27. Price per Share in the Company and each Class
+27. Price per Share in each Sub-Fund and each Class

-The price per share at which shares are bought, redeemed or converted is the Net Asset Value per share.
+The price per share at which shares are bought, redeemed or switched is the Net Asset Value per share.
 Any initial charge or redemption charge (or dilution adjustment or SDRT on a specific deal, if applicable) is deducted from the proceeds and is taken from the gross subscription or redemption monies.